Although a difficult challenge is always welcome for the brave-hearted, most of us want to live our day-to-day as smooth as possible.

 How & When to Use Customer Effort Score

-Customer Effort Score (CES) metric provides actionable and meaningful insights into customer effort at any stage of the What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer….
+Customer Effort Score (CES) metric provides actionable and meaningful insights into customer effort at any stage of the customer journey.

 There are various touchpoints in the customer journey where you can use the Customer Effort Score and the most common use cases of CES include: